 Furthermore, unhealthy relationships can damage a person's support system, which is essential for preserving sobriety.
 It can be difficult for people to maintain their motivation and focus on their recovery goals when partners or family members exhibit negative influences or unsupportive actions.
 Additionally, toxic interactions can foster a climate that is unsuitable for healing, making it more challenging for people to maintain sobriety and advance in their recovery.
 In order to stay on track and maintain long-term sobriety, it is crucial for people in addiction recovery to look for healthy relationships and create a solid support network.

 Recovering from addiction comes with many challenges and hardships.
 Deciding to get the help you need to overcome any addiction will completely change your life and save you.

 During recovery, you are going to go through many changes.
 It’s important to know how to identify toxicity in your new way of life.
 If you feel that someone close to you is manipulating you or constantly bringing drama to your life, this is toxicity, and it should not be mixed in with your recovery efforts.

 If you have a friend who only thinks about themselves and/or puts you in uncomfortable situations, this is not someone to associate with in recovery.
 You can also identify negative relationships by how you feel when you are around this person.
 If you feel insecure or controlled, these are clear indications that this is not a supportive friend.

-Negative influences on your life can bring about stress that will only cause destruction and potential relapse, and a toxic relationship can cause emotional turmoil.
-This can be very dangerous for your overall health and wellbeing when you are new to recovery.
+Negative influences on your life can bring about stress.
+Such stress will only cause destruction and potential relapse, and enduring a toxic relationship in recovery can cause emotional turmoil.
+This can be very dangerous for your overall health and well-being when you are new to recovery.